joost-de-vries/bakka/readme.md

 The current balance amount is determined by doing a `foldRight` on the history; i.e. similar to an append data store that replays events to get to the current state. `foldRight` performs better on a right branching `List[Transaction]`.
 While `foldLeft` starts with the oldest `Transaction` and as a result respects validation constraints for intermediate results.

+You can test the http api as follows:
+`curl -X POST http://localhost:8080/account/123/deposit/25` will deposit 25 on account 123
+`curl -X POST http://localhost:8080/account/123/transfer/25/to/234` will transfer 25 from account 123 to account 234

 ##Concurrency

 ##Todo
 - add generated test cases that validate invariants during random transactions
+- support transaction failures in the http api
-- add http api
+- add test for http api
-- add event sourcing persistence
+- add test for event sourcing persistence